BIO

 RESEARCH INTO ACTION

 My research focuses on the political, social, and economic dynamics of educator and academic professionalism, internationalization, educational research, school and university governance, and school and higher education policy.
 My books include Knowledge Mobility is the New Internationalization: Guiding Educational Globalization One Educator at a Time, co-authored with Jennifer Skaggs (Lexington/Rowman & Littlefield, 2022); Designing Global Quality Teacher Professional Development Programs, co-edited with Osama Al Mahdi (IGI Global, 2022); American Universities Abroad: Leadership of Transnational Higher Education, co-edited with Jennifer Skaggs (Oxford University Press/AUC Press, 2017); Creating Engagement between Schools & Their Communities: Lessons from Educational Leaders, co-edited with Carlos Azcoitia (Lexington Books, 2016); Six Degrees of School Improvement: Empowering a New Profession of Teaching (IAP, 2011); and Making Sense of Social Networks in Schools, co-authored with Terry Deal and Daria Cook Waetjen (Corwin Press, 2008, American Association of School Administrators book selection).
-I have written over 40 papers on educational research, school governance, transnational higher education, and school funding and have authored numerous policy papers, legislative briefs, and M&E reports.
+I have written approximately 40 papers on educational research, school governance, transnational higher education, and school funding and have authored numerous policy papers, legislative briefs, and M&E reports.
+I am currently developing two new volumes: Skills versus Science: The Conundrums of Emergent Knowledge Systems and, in cooperation with Carlos Azcoitia, The Fidelity of Place: A Diagnostic Framework for Coaching Community-Focused Leaders.

 IMPROVING THE QUALITY AND RELEVANCE OF TRANSNATIONAL HIGHER EDUCATION